GreatSymphonia/pnp-server/README.md

 - [Zero Touch Provisioning (ZTP)](/ztp/)
 - [Plug and Play (PnP)](/pnp/)

 This is a collection of some basic scripts to get these things up and running.
 With all this methos you can update and configury many different devices at the same time in a fully automated way.
-The differnce is what device type are suppoted (IOS/IOS-XE) and the way the are working.
+The differnce is what device types are suppoted (IOS/IOS-XE) and the way the are working.
 All thes methods expect the devices in a factory reset state.
 You can reset a device by issuing the command

 ```
 pnpa service reset no-prompt